-LEMMA 4.4.
-In any reachable state there are at most n entries in QUEUE.
+Lemma 4.4 In any reachable state there are at most n entries in QUEUE.

-Proof.
-We have already argued that all timed executions of the system are request well-formed; i.e., REQUEST(i) and GRANT(i) alternate for any $0 \le i \le n-1$ , starting with REQUEST(i).
+Proof: We have already argued that all timed executions of the system are request wellformed, i.e., REQUEST(i) and GRANT(i) alternate for any $0 \le i \le n-1$, starting with REQUEST(i).
 The preconditions for REQUEST(i) and the operation of the manager imply that when REQUEST(i) happens, i is not in the queue.
 A simple induction implies that in any reachable state of the system, i appears only once in QUEUE.

-LEMMA 4.5.
-In any reachable state s, s. $TIMER \leq \lfloor (m+l)/c_1 \rfloor + 1$ .
+Lemma 4.5 In any reachable state s, s.
+TIMER $\leq \lfloor (m+l)/c_1 \rfloor + 1$.

-Proof.
-By an easy induction.
+Proof: By an easy induction.

-LEMMA 4.6.
-Let s be any state occurring in a timed execution, in which s. $TIMER \le k$ , for $k \ge 1$ .
-Then (at least) one of the following two conditions holds:
+Lemma 4.6 Let s be any state occurring in a timed execution, in which s.
+TIMER $\leq k$, for $k \geq 1$.
+Then (at least) one of the following two conditions holds.

-1. s. $TIMER \leq 0$ and s.
-TICKED = true, or

-2. the time from the given occurrence of s until a later TICK event resulting in $TIMER \leq 0$ is bounded above by $c_2 \cdot k$ .
+- 1. s. $TIMER \leq 0$ and s.
+TICKED = true, or - 2. the time from the given occurrence of s until a later TICK event resulting in TIMER ≤ 0 is bounded above by $c_2 \cdot k$.

-Proof.
-Suppose that it is not the case that s.TIMER $\leq 0$ and s.TICKED = true.
-Then a GRANT cannot occur until a state is reached in which TIMER $\leq 0$ and TICKED = true, and this condition requires at least one TICK to occur after the given occurrence of s.
+Proof: Suppose that it is not the case that $s.TIMER \le 0$ and s.TICKED = true.
+Then a GRANT cannot occur until a state is reached in which TIMER ≤ 0 and TICKED = true, and this condition requires at least one TICK to occur after the given occurrence of s.
 The bound follows from the upper bound on clock time, the way the TICK actions manipulate the TIMER, and the way the variable TICKED gets set.

-Proof (of Theorem 4.3).
-When a request arrives, it is at worst in position n on the QUEUE, by Lemma 4.4.
-By Lemmas 4.5 and 4.6, either TIMER $\leq 0$ and TICKED = true at the time when the request arrives, or else within time $c_2(l(m+1)/c_1 \perp + 1)$ a TICK event (call it $\pi_1$ ) occurs which sets TIMER to 0.
-In the former case, there must be a TICK event that sets TIMER $\leq 0$ , occurring prior to the request with no intervening local events; let $\pi_1$ denote this TICK event.
-In either case, within time l after $\pi_1$ (but after the request) the first entry gets its request granted, it is removed from the QUEUE, and TIMER is set to
+Proof: (of Theorem 4.3) When a request arrives, it is at worst in position n on the QUEUE, by Lemma 4.4.
+By Lemmas 4.5 and 4.6, either TIMER ≤ 0 and TICKED = true at the time when the request arrives, or else within time $c_2(\lfloor (m+l)/c_1 \rfloor + 1)$ a TICK event (call it π_1) occurs which sets TIMER to 0.
+In the former case, there must be a TICK event occurring prior to the request that sets TIMER ≤ 0 , with no intervening local events; let π_1 denote this TICK event.
+In either case, within time l after π_1 (but after the request) the first entry gets its request granted and gets removed from the QUEUE, and TIMER is set to